 Kashoo automatically categorizes each transaction, allowing businesses to see real-time balances and performance data.
 It has built-in smart tools that ensure compliance with IRS and CRA requirements.

-Kashoo is designed for Canadian and American businesses, has one-click financial reporting, and allows unlimited users.
+Kashoo is designed for Canadian and American businesses.
+It offers one-click financial reporting and unlimited users.
 It also has OCR receipt matching technology for easy expense tracking.

 How much does it cost?

 Kashoo offers a free plan.
-Premium plans start at $20 per month.
+Premium plans start at $216 annually.

 6. ZipBooks